paithiov909/pipian/README.md

 pipian is a tiny interface to [CaboCha](https://taku910.github.io/cabocha/); a Japanese dependency structure parser.
-The main goal of pipian is to implement a CaboCha parser for that XML output.
+The main goal of pipian is to implement a parser for that XML output.

 ## System Requirements